 Use the necessary quantity of enrichment medium to yield a final dilution of 1/10 of the original test portion.
+Filters used for membrane filtration of water samples are added to 100 ml of enrichment broth (BPW).

 9.1.2 For matrix sample supposed to contain high level of annex floras